Basic Usage

 Plain Text (.txt)

-A simple text file with one reference per line or separated by blank lines:
+A text file where each reference is separated by a blank line:

 10.1038/nature14539